kerski/pbi-dataops-template/README.md

 ![Example of Pipeline in Azure Devops](./images/part5-see-pipeline.PNG)

 13. This page will show you the latest status of the pipeline.
-The image below shows the commit you pushed to Azure DevOps and that the pipeline is in progress.
+The example image below shows the commit you pushed to Azure DevOps and that the pipeline is in progress.

 ![Example of Pipeline in Progress](./images/part5-pipeline-in-progress.PNG)